The Collaborative Urban Resilience Exchange: lessons on informal settlement data and partnership building

 After a three-day learning exchange focused on city resilience, urban development planning and informal settlement upgrading, what have we learnt about informal settlement data, community knowledge and partnership strengthening?

 The Collaborative Urban Resilience Exchange took place in Cape Town, from 16–18th July 2018, as part of a collaboration between Slum Dwellers International (SDI), 100 Resilient Cities (100RC) and Itad.
-The exchange brought together community leadership and city officials with the aim to facilitate learning between SDI-affiliated community organisations (affiliates) and support NGOs (*full details below) with city representatives from Accra, Cape Town and Durban, by promoting data sharing and emphasising the importance of partnership between informal communities and cities.
+The exchange brought together community leaders and city officials with the aim to facilitate learning between SDI-affiliated community organisations (affiliates) and support NGOs (*full details below) with city representatives from Accra, Cape Town and Durban, by promoting data sharing and emphasising the importance of partnership between informal communities and cities.
 If participants could identify critical entry points and barriers to community-government partnerships, then this could offer practical guidance to inform approaches in other cities determined to enhance urban equity.

-Overall, when encouraging city resilience planners to acknowledge the needs of both cities and informal communities by data sharing and improving collaborations, we learnt that change is possible, but the process is far from easy.
+Overall, when encouraging city resilience planners to acknowledge the needs of both cities and informal communities through data sharing and improving collaborations, we learnt that change is possible, but the process is far from easy.
 Discussions between participants on entry points and pathways to change revealed three important themes, listed below.

-High quality data is effective but not sufficient as an entry point for change
+High-quality data is effective but not sufficient as an entry point for change

 Simply handing data over isn’t enough: this is unlikely to result in invitations to discuss issues with city officials for a number of reasons, such as how data competes with a variety of sources of information, often conflicting – who is to say which source is most accurate, most representative or most valid?
 Likewise, who are the ‘right’ groups for cities to engage with to ensure legitimacy among diverse communities?
 These are the sorts of questions raised when cities receive data from unfamiliar sources.
 Of course, high risks remain for cities if they use data without understanding its legitimacy: they may face protests, damage to facilities and a continued lack of knowledge about who has authority within communities to represent needs.